 What Is Norco Used for?

 Norco is a medication prescribed as short-term relief of moderate to moderately severe pain.
 It is combined with a non-opioid analgesic called acetaminophen (paracetamol), more commonly known as Tylenol®.
 Acetaminophen is linked with liver damage when taken in large doses for an extended period of time.
-Norco contains a maximum of 325mg of acetaminophen per dose.
+Norco has been limited to a maximum of 325mg of acetaminophen per dose.8

 Is Norco An Opioid?

 Yes.
 Norco contains an opioid drug, hydrocodone, and for this reason, has been re-classified as a Schedule II drug.
-Norco is a combined hydrocodone product, also called a CHP.
-Norco is considered a narcotic analgesic medication.
+Norco is a combination of hydrocodone and acetaminophen, also called a CHP.
+Norco is classed as a narcotic analgesic medication.
 Hydrocodone has always been a Schedule II drug because it is a narcotic substance (opioid).2

 What Are the Signs of Norco Overdose?